harshaadeshmukh/MailCraft-/README.md

-# MailCraft — AI-Powered Chrome Extension for Gmail ✉️🤖
+# MailCraft — AI-Powered Chrome Extension

 > Refine selected text into clear, well-structured, and professional email responses inside Gmail — with a single click.